tombomba/tombomba.github.io/_posts/2020-02-12-the-wes-anderson-movie-part-ix.md

 David Ehrlich, film critic and apparent stan, isn't wrong when he [says](https://twitter.com/davidehrlich/status/1227660182555123713), "Complaining that Wes Anderson has made another Wes Anderson movie is like being mad at a bagel for having a hole in the middle."

-But then I can't think of anything more boring than walking into a movie theater knowing exactly what I will see.
+But then I can't think of anything more boring than walking into a new movie by a named director and knowing exactly what I will see.